Last updated on August 30th, 2019 at 11:42 am

 ATMs and Currency in Samal Island

 The country uses the Philippine Peso as its currency, where $1 USD = 53.55 PHP.
 Your dollars and euros can afford a lot of things in the Philippines and the island of Samal.
-There are also numerous ATMs here so you don’t have to worry about withdrawing a lot of cash all at once.
+There are a few ATMs here so you don’t have to worry about withdrawing a lot of cash all at once but it’s always nice bringing cash on you since you can’t find an ATM anytime in Samal Island.
 ATMs usually have a withdrawal fee of around 150 PHP for foreign cards per transaction, though, so keep that in mind.
 Click here to know the exact exhange rate!

 Daily Budget for Samal Island